 From our experience working with diverse patient populations (urban and rural, English and Spanish speaking, different socioeconomic backgrounds) we have learned that each patient deals with their unique barriers in their own way.

 Some may be in denial of their diagnosis or scared of injecting, while others are injecting, but doing so incorrectly.
 Others have financial concerns or uncomfortable side effects, and if not assisted, they will simply stop taking their medications.
-Each person’s mental and emotional state also come in to play, requiring different therapeutic techniques and strategies to achieve adherent behaviors.
+Each person’s mental and emotional state also come in to play, requiring different therapeutic techniques and strategies to improve diabetes health outcomes.

 For example, older homebound patients have unique challenges.
 Vidya Sharma, RD, CDE, worked with Barbara, an elderly woman with a fear of needles.
 Barbara was only getting her insulin when her attending nurse came twice a week.
 Vidya stepped Barbara through the injection process and had Barbara practice with her attending nurse, so that she could inject independently.